Operation Flash: 1 May

 On the Nova Gradiška–Okučani axis, the RSK 54th Infantry Brigade held positions east of Okučani, facing the 4th Battalion of the 5th Guards Brigade, the 81st Guards Battalion, an armoured company of the 123rd Brigade and the 121st Home Guard Regiment of the HV.
 Due to a breakdown in the chain of command, the HV attack was delayed, forcing the 81st Guards Battalion to face well prepared defenders in Dragalić.
 Stipetić, who toured the front line personally, reported that the delay was up to two and a half hours.
 In response, the HV redirected the 4th Battalion of the 5th Guards Brigade, the 265th Reconnaissance Sabotage Company and the armoured company of the 123rd Brigade to dislodge the RSK troops.
-The RSK 54th Infantry Brigade put up strong resistance until 9 am, when its commander ordered a retreat.
-Still, the HV force captured the village of Bijela Stijena on the Okučani–Pakrac road and encircled Okučani by 11 pm on 1 May, before suspending its advance for the night.
+The RSK 54th Infantry Brigade put up strong resistance until 9:00 a.m., when its commander ordered a retreat.
+Still, the HV force captured the village of Bijela Stijena on the Okučani–Pakrac road and encircled Okučani by 11:00 p.m. on 1 May, before suspending its advance for the night.
 The capture of Bijela Stijena effectively isolated the RSK 51st Infantry Brigade, the 59th and the 63rd Detachments and the RSK Special police battalion, as well as the 1st Battalion of the 54th Infantry Brigade and the 2nd Battalion of the 98th Infantry Brigade north of Okučani.
 Furthermore, the RSK force near Pakrac could not communicate with the Corps command because their communication system failed.
 In the Pakrac area, the HV deployed the 105th Infantry Brigade and the 52nd Home Guard Regiment.
 It was estimated that the RSK forces there were well entrenched and that the HV chose to envelop and pin them down rather than engage in any large-scale combat.